Sheffield City Hall

 Sheffield City Hall is a Grade II* listed building in Sheffield, England in Barker's Pool, one of the city's central squares.
-It was built and is owned by Sheffield City Council but is now managed by the Sheffield City Trust, under a 99-year lease and is operated by Sheffield International Venues as a venue for concerts and other events in its various rooms.
+It was built and is owned by Sheffield City Council.

 History

 The building was designed in 1920 by E. Vincent Harris but construction was delayed for 8 years because of the economic climate in the early 1920s.
 Eventually construction began with the laying of the foundation stone on 27 June 1929 and, after the works has been undertaken by the local contractor, George Longden & Son, the City Hall was officially opened on 22 September 1932.
 It was originally proposed in 1916 as a Memorial Hall to commemorate the dead of the Great War, but by the time of completion the name had changed to Sheffield City Hall, after some years of controversy.

 During the Second World War, a bomb exploded in Barkers Pool, damaging the building's pillars.
 The scars of the explosion can still be seen.
 In 2005, the City Hall and its surroundings were refurbished and re-developed at a cost of £12.5 million.

+The venue was previously managed by Sheffield City Trust under a 99-year lease.
+However, due to financial pressures, management of the venue was transferred to ASM Global in January 2025.

-Concerts and Performers
+Concerts and performers

+In 1932 the famous violinist Yehudi Menuhin performed at the City Hall.

+In the late 1940s and early 1950s the Hallé gave regular concerts on Saturday evenings.
+These "Hallé Concerts" were often conducted by the orchestra's principal conductor Sir John Barbirolli.

-Performers at the City hall included the American singer/pianist Nat King Cole in April 1954 and the American singer/trumpeter, Louis Armstrong in March 1959. the Beatles performed in March/May 1963 and November 1964.
+Other performers at the City Hall included the American singer/pianist Nat King Cole in April 1954 and the American singer/trumpeter, Louis Armstrong in March 1959.
+The Beatles performed in March/May 1963 and November 1964.

-Other performers have included the progressive rock band, The Nice, in 1969, the singer/pianist/composer, Elton John, in December 1971, the rock band Bon Jovi in November 1986, the electronic band Kraftwerk in July 1991, the singer, Kylie Minogue, in November 1991 and the mezzo-soprano, Katherine Jenkins in January 2012.
+Later performers have included the progressive rock band, The Nice, in 1969, the singer/pianist/composer, Elton John, in December 1971, the rock band Bon Jovi in November 1986, the electronic band Kraftwerk in July 1991, the singer, Kylie Minogue, in November 1991 and the mezzo-soprano, Katherine Jenkins in January 2012.

-Other Events
+Other events

-In June 1934, Oswald Mosley and the British Union of Fascists held a rally in the Hall, while Winston Churchill was awarded the Freedom of the City at the same venue in April 1951.
+In June 1934, Oswald Mosley and the British Union of Fascists held a rally in the Hall.
+In April 1951 Winston Churchill was awarded the Freedom of the City in the Hall.